-See Port Neches FD's newest addition - Port Arthur News
+Check out Port Neches Fire Department's newest addition - Port Arthur News

 Food and beverages will be provided.

 Engine 22 was planned and designed by PNFD personnel and Siddons Martin emergency group of Port Arthur, according to information from the department.

-After the design process it was manufactured by Pierce Manufacturing in Appleton, Wisconsin over the last year.
+After the design process, it was manufactured by Pierce Manufacturing in Appleton, Wisconsin, over the last year.